 Important: When using the scanner module in conjunction with the CRC module, the CRCEN and CRCGO bits must be set before setting the SGO bit.

 19.8 Scanning Modes

-The interaction of the scanner with system operation is determined by the Scanner Memory Access Mode Select (MD) and Scanner Dedicated Peripheral Select (DPS) bits.
+The interaction of the scanner with system operation is determined by the Scanner Memory Access Mode Select (MD) bits.
+The MD bits also determine the operation of the scanner.